-You can access the latest ‘JCQ Information Documents for candidates’ here.
+You can access all the latest ‘JCQ Information Documents for candidates' by clicking here but the essential documents are listed below:

 Please watch this video for important information regarding public examinations.